-Six UC campuses (Berkeley, UCLA, Merced, Riverside, San Diego, Santa Cruz) currently use eScholarship to make their electronic theses and dissertations (ETDs) openly accessible to readers around the world.
+Six UC campuses (Berkeley, UCLA, Merced, Riverside, San Diego, Santa Cruz) currently make their electronic theses and dissertations (ETDs) openly accessible to readers around the world.
+You can view them in eScholarship, UC’s open access repository.
 By contrast, ProQuest, the world’s largest commercial publisher of ETDs, charges a $95 fee to make an ETD open access.

 Institutions worldwide have moved toward open access ETD publication because it dramatically increases the reach of their graduate research.
 To learn more about the policies at your campus, visit your graduate division website on dissertation and thesis requirements:

 - UC Berkeley: Dissertation Filing Guidelines (for Doctoral Students) and Thesis Filing Guidelines (for Master’s Students)